evigian/algorithmic-music/README.md

 # algorithmic-music

 This repository was created for the course "Algorithmic Sound Structure & Composition" at the Department of Audio & Visual Arts of the Ionian University, taught by Prof. Zannos Ioannis.
-The purpose is to demonstrate current practices of digital sound synthesis and algorithmic creation of musical structures, that were taught during the course.
+The purpose is to put in practice current methods of digital sound synthesis and algorithmic creation of musical structures, that were taught during the course.

 ## Built with